-After gathering all your measurements and notes about the property, take plenty of pictures.
-Walk the site as you know people will and photograph those different views.
-You’ll reference these pictures constantly as you put your ideas on paper.
+After gathering measurements and notes about the property, I take plenty of pictures.
+I walk the site as family and friends will, and photograph those different views.

 Now, rather than a shallow blank view of the house, the viewer has to visually take in the paver brick pool deck, grass and plantings.